 It's Springtime!
 Hallelujah, we're alive again.
 Not that Winter didn't bring it with a delicious assortment of crops, but the arrival of Spring quickly turned the garden into a haven of flowers and produce, a stark contrast of its slightly more miserable self, that is Winter.
-After all, Spring is synonymous with rebirth, renewal, rejuvenation and regrowth, and with that there's been a sudden injection of life into our sweet little spot, with plants and flowers popping up everywhere.
+After all, Spring is synonymous with rebirth, renewal, rejuvenation and regrowth, and with that, there's been a sudden injection of life into our sweet little spot, with plants and flowers popping up everywhere.

-Spring weather in NZ is a mix bag.
+Spring weather in NZ is a mixed bag.
 You have crisp, sunny days, that can quickly dissolve into a cloudy spring downpour at the drop of a hat.
 Utterly unreliable when it comes to dressing yourself in the morning - but the plants love the warm sunlight and rain.
 It's my favourite season in the garden, as everything blooms to life.

 Sowing and planting the goods